The success story of Amazon is just another testament to the reality of the American Dream.

 As of now, around five million independent vendors from all across the world are operating on Amazon Marketplace.

-While keeping in view the growing popularity of portable devices, Amazon launched a mobile application in 2014 called Amazon Seller to cater its seller partners.
+While keeping in view the growing popularity of portable devices, Amazon planned to create an Amazon app for sellers.
+Subsequently, the company launched a mobile application in 2014 called Amazon Seller.

-Vendors on Amazon Marketplace can use this app for the following tasks:
+This app for Amazon sellers offers numerous benefits.
+They can use this app for the following tasks:

 - Sales analysis